 5.21.2 LBT failure detection and recovery procedure

 The MAC entity may be configured by RRC with a consistent LBT failure recovery procedure.
 Consistent LBT failure is detected per UL BWP by counting LBT failure indications, for all UL transmissions, from the lower layers to the MAC entity.
+During DAPS handover, the UE shall suspend LBT failure detection and recovery in the source cell.
+If the DAPS handover fails and the UE stay in the source cell, the UE shall resume LBT failure detection and recovery in the source cell.

 RRC configures the following parameters in the lbt-FailureRecoveryConfig: